D-Jeffrey/Embroidery-File-Organize/README.md

 - `-KeepAllTypes` ◊  Keep all the different types of a file (duplicate name but different extensions), normally this will find your most preferred file type and only keep that one.
 See preferredSewType below
 - `-DragUpload` ◊  Use the web page instead of the plug in to drag and drop
 - `-Testing`  Run it without it doing actual copying of files or cleaning up.
-- `-SkipExample` ◊  Don't show the example GIF on how to send files to the cloud (different image for Windows 10 vs Windows 11)
+- `-ShowExample` ◊  Show the example GIF on how to send files to the cloud (different image for Windows 10 vs Windows 11)
 - `-USBDrive I:` ▫  Copy the new files to a USB drive specified (in the form of I: or H: or E:).
 To Disable USB use 'OFF' for the drive letter
 - `-ConfigFile EmbroideryCollection.cfg` The name of the configuration file which is located in the same directory as the script itself.
 The options selected are saved into the configuration file so the next time the script is run the same settings stay in effect.
 - `-ConfigDefault` Reset the default settings and options to orginal default any of the ◊ or ▫ marked options
 - `-SwitchDefault` Use to turn off the Switches you might have turned on - Any of the ◊ marked options  (this is the only command-line way to reset the options because of the config file saving the settings state)
+- `-CloudAPI` Use MySewNet Cloud to save file after they have been added to the local computer cache  (Either USBDrive or CloudAPI but not both at the sametime).
+Only preferred embroidery types will be uploaded to the cloud.
+- `-Sync` Syncronize the files in the local `EmbroidDir` cache to the Mysewnet Cloud cache.
+This include creating folders and removing files if they are removed from the local cache.
+This will only copy the preferred embroidery types to the cloud.

+### Future
+- `-OneDirectory` Only put files one folder deep.

 ## Functions